10 Best Fertilizer Spreaders of 2022 – Reviews & Top Picks

 One last thing you will want to look for when choosing your fertilizer spreader is that it’s well balanced and comfortable in the case of portable spreaders.
 Many wheeled spreaders can get top-heavy when filled, and a tip can result in wasting expensive fertilizer.
 Portable units can be too bulky, or the straps might be too rigid to remain comfortable for a long work session.
 We tried to point out any top-heavy or uncomfortable models on our list but consider these things when you shop elsewhere.

-When choosing your next fertilizer spreader, we highly recommend the Scotts 75902 Elite Spreader, our pick for the best overall.
+When choosing your next fertilizer spreader, we highly recommend the Scotts 75902 Elite Spreader, our pick for the best fertilizer spreader overall.
 This brand is very popular, and most fertilizers list the proper settings for this machine on the package.
 It has enough room to cover 20,000 square feet and uses never-flat tires.
 There are plenty of settings for all types of seeds and chemicals, and it spreads in a wide 6-foot pattern.
-If you are looking for a smaller sized spreader, we recommend our pick for the best value.
+If you are looking for a smaller sized spreader, we recommend our pick for the best fertilizer spreader for the money.
 The Spot Spreader Hand Spreader is perfect for spreading fertilizer over a small area and doubles as a rock salt spreader in the winter.

 We hope you have enjoyed reading over these reviews and found the right one for your yard.
 If you have found our buyer’s guide informative and think it can help others, please share these 10 best fertilizer spreaders on Facebook and Twitter.